Empress Sunjeonghyo

-Empress Sunjeonghyo,or literally known as Sunjeong, the Filial Piety Empress (Hangul: 순정효황후, Hanja: 純貞孝皇后; 19 September 1894 – 3 February 1966), of the Haepyeong Yun clan, was the second wife and first Empress Consort of Emperor Yunghui, the last ruler of the Korean Empire.
+Empress Sunjeonghyo (Korean: 순정효황후; 7 September 1894 – 3 February 1966), was the second wife of Sunjong of Korea, and was also the only Empress consort of Korea.

 Biography

 Early life

-Yun Jeung-sun (Hangul: 윤증순, Hangja: 尹曾順) was born in Seoul to Lady Yu of the Gigye Yu clan and Yun Taek-yeong, a member of the Haepyeong Yun clan and an official of Joseon.
-Yun Bo-seon, the 2nd president of the Republic of Korea, was her ninth cousin three times removed.
-Yun is also a 15th great-granddaughter of Princess Jeonghye, a daughter of King Seonjo and younger sister of Grand Prince Jeongwon, who was the father of King Injo.
-As well as an 11th great-granddaughter of Yun Doo-su.
+Sunjeonghyo was born Yun Jeung-sun (윤증순; 尹曾順) on 19 September 1894 in Seoul.
+She was born to Lady Yu of the Gigye Yu clan and Yun Taek-yeong, a member of the Haepyeong Yun clan and an official of Joseon.

-On her mother’s side, Yun’s grandfather, Yu Jin-hak, was a maternal adoptive nephew of Queen Shinjeong; thus making her the adoptive great-grandniece of the late Queen.
+Her younger sister eventually married Yu Gil-jun's eldest son, Yu Eok-gyeom.

-Marriage and Life in the Palace
+Marriage and life in the palace

 To how Lady Yun was chosen to be the next wife of crown prince was from the help of Imperial Consort Sunheon.

 Prior to the marriage, the Imo Incident of 1882 had forced Empress Myeongseong to flee from the palace, which brought Eom to demonstrate extreme loyalty to Gojong.
 The imperial consort, known at the time was Court Lady Eom, and the king became close during that time until Queen Min returned to the palace.